Mentor responsibilities (from preparation of proposal through acceptance of a MedScholars fellowship by the student)

 - Supervise the student's work, including the final written report, and attend the student's oral or poster presentation (e.g. Annual Stanford Medical Student Research Symposium).
-In cases where the primary advisor is not able to supervise the written or oral report (e.g. Traveling Scholars), the Stanford faculty co-advisor will assume this responsibility.
+In cases where the primary mentor is not able to supervise the written or oral report (e.g. Traveling Scholars), the co-mentor will assume this responsibility.

-- Advise the MedScholars Program Coordinator promptly should significant problems be encountered or should the student need to change the nature, scope, or direction of his/her proposal, or the faculty advisor.
+- Advise the MedScholars Program Administrator promptly should significant problems be encountered or should the student need to change the nature, scope, or direction of his/her proposal, or the faculty mentor.

 - Provide timely progress reports if requested (e.g. mid-quarter check-ins).

 - Write a short summary letter upon completion of the student's project, commenting on the student’s performance, and his/her outlook as a future physician.